Rushikesh-Malave-175/GD-Resume/README.md

 # GD-Resume

 GD-Resume is a free & open source software tool designed to convert Google Drive Public Links to Resumable Direct Links or permalinks.
-These permalinks will work as long as you the file on your drive exists.
+These permalinks will work as long as the file on your drive exists.

 <img src=https://raw.githubusercontent.com/Rushikesh-Malave-175/GD-Resume/main/Screenshot.png>